 Our trustee Dipanjali Swain is a 20 years old talented and bright girl who hails from Jagannathan Community, Bhubaneswar.
 As an active child leader of Humara Bachpan she took lead in children led planning process in her neighborhood.
 She has a family of eight which includes her parents and five siblings.
-Her father is the only earning member of their family a petty daily wage worker.
+Her father who is a daily wage worker is the only earning member of their family.
 Dipanjali’s parents always encourage her to study and participate in other co-curricular activities.
-She has a good academic record scoring 78% in her matriculation.
+She has a good academic record, scoring 78% in her matriculation.
 She is a confident girl, a good orator, presenter and an achiever.
 Dipanjali has represented India at the International Conference on Population and Development, at Nirobi.
 She loves to participate in debate, essay writing and drawing competitions conducted at her college.
 She aspires to be a top performer in whatever she does and would want to take up a career in Paramedics.